ptsteadman/notebook/essays/gray-man-style.md

 or movements such as arching your back or physical contact.
 They may put you in a situation that you may not be able to get out of."
 [11]

-One comment on a survial YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."
+One comment on a survival YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."
 For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black